gammu/gammu/docs/manual/smsd/config.rst

     .. warning::

        For some phones hard reset means deleting all data in it.
-Use :config:option:`ResetFrequency`, unless you know what you are doing.
+Use :config:option:`ResetFrequency` instead, unless you know what you are doing.

     The number of seconds between performing a preventive hard reset in order to minimize the cases of hanging phones.